franklinchou/learnings/scala/monads.md

 and re-packs the result inside the monad; and
 3. `join` or `flatMap` which has a signature, `flatMap[M[_], A, B](a: M[A])(f: A => M[B]): M[B]` which
 turns a container of containers into a single container.

+`return` and `map` are shared with functors!
+That's because a monad has all the properties of a functor but also includes the `flatMap` function (more generally it is a functor that can apply a function that returns a wrapped value to a wrapped value).

 NOTE: Using monads to enforce control flow.
 There is an ordering of operations on `map` and repeated operations of `map` create a control structure.
 One use of monads is to "glue" together